 How Can I Incorporate Seasonal Changes Into My Flower Beds?

 I love incorporating seasonal blooms into my flower beds.
-By planning for color changes, I create a vibrant display year-round.
+By planning for color transitions, I create a vibrant display year-round.
 It’s exciting to swap out plants and watch my garden evolve with each season!

 What Are the Best Flowers for Attracting Pollinators?